Difference Between Cannabis Indica & Sativa By Mediseed Man

 What is Cannabis Indica

-Sativa is the most common cannabis genotype on the planet.
-This is because cannabis Sativa has a wide range of applications.
-Hemp Sativa, the tallest variety, is primarily grown for industrial purposes.
+Sativa is the most common type of cannabis worldwide because it has many uses.
+The tallest variety, Hemp Sativa, is mainly grown for industrial purposes.

 Choosing Based on Effects